 A hand-made by a master of Polish handicraft and beautifully framed traditional Łowicz paper cut-out- the Pearl of the Central Region.
 A special attention is drawn to extraordinary play of shapes and colours – its rich ornamentation is characteristic of Łowicz paper cut-outwhich is created by gluing consecutive elements of the pattern on top of one another.

 The presented paper cut-outis a typical example of a classical Łowicz star – one of the two most popular paper cutouts in Łowicz Region.
 It is a symmetrical composition filled with vegetable motifs.
-This paper cut-outis a medium-sized composition made with exceptional care to details.
-There is a blue daisy in the middle surrounded by rings with multi-coloured flowers, leaves and geometrical motifs.
-The blue - orange colour scheme dominates.
+This paper cut-out is a smaller-sized composition made with exceptional care to details.
+There is a flower in the middle surrounded by rings with multi-coloured flowers, leaves and geometrical motifs.
+The colourful elements are interwoven with discreet black adornments.
+The rose and blue colour scheme dominates.
 Hence a very cheerful composition was achieved.

 Check out how interestingly this paper cut - out can decorate todays' interior!

-Special attention should be drawn to a very elaborate and artistic paper cut-outframe which was individually chosen by a professional framing studio.
+Special attention should be drawn to a very elaborate and artistic paper cut-out frame which was individually chosen by a professional framing studio.
 The frame is made from white, mat wood.
 It perfectly accentuates the composition colouring.
-The round-shaped paper cut-outis fitted in a square frame, which additionally creates an interesting play of shapes.
 A pane protects the paper cut-outagainst destruction.
 The frame is equipped with a loop which enables it to be hung.

 A cutout is a colourful picture made of paper, created by intricate cutting.
 It is one of the most characteristic elements of Polish folk art.
 Nowhere, apart from Poland, the variety of paper cutouts is so large.
 Paper cutouts developed in mid-19th century, mainly in central and eastern Poland, and were one of the most important forms of house decoration.